michael1visser/game-of-war/README.md

 To play a game, click the "Play WAR" button in your browser.
 The game results will print out in the console.

-To play another game, simply click the "Play War" button again to reset the deck and run through a new game.
+To play another game, simply click the "Play WAR" button again to reset the deck and run through a new game.

-If you receive an _Uncaught RangeError: Maximum call stack size exceeded_ , refresh the browser window and click the "Play WAR" button again to start a new game.
+If you receive an _Uncaught RangeError: Maximum call stack size exceeded_ error, refresh the browser window and click the "Play WAR" button again to start a new game.

 ## Acknowledgements